ZeynepEminoglu/ChessGame-/README.md

 Utility Classes: Provide helper functions for tasks such as checking valid moves and detecting check/checkmate conditions.
 # Developement
 # Release 1
-Set up the basic chessboard using Pygame and load piece assets onto the board.
+Task: Set up the basic chessboard using Pygame and load piece assets onto the board.
+Create the following functions for this : draw_board & draw_pieces, add in variables for white locations and black locations, and declare these variables as arrays so they can sifted through when checking the valid moves for a piece.

 Code Review: Initial code successfully draws the chessboard and pieces, and the GUI elements are responsive to user actions.